 what is the preferred option and why?

 IEEE 802 LMSC supports and recommends allocation of the entire upper 6GHz band (6425-7125MHz) to LIPD Class Licence.
-Considering that, co-existence with incumbent Fixed point-to-point services and protection of TOB incumbent operation is guaranteed and there is no need for TOB services to cease in the 7100–7125 MHz frequency range.
+Considering that, co-existence with incumbent Fixed point-to-point services and protection of TOB operation is guaranteed and there is no need for TOB services to cease in the 7100–7125 MHz frequency range as it is otherwise required with any of the three schemes listed above.

 4. Is it appropriate to limit our consideration of hybrid options for accommodating